StephanieMacMillan/CIM440/examples/FinalProject/readme.md

-# Lips of Every color
+# StephanieXDesign

-This project is intended to display my artwork as well as my ability to code.
-In this project you'll be able to change the color of the lip painting as well as move the mouse to change the shape of the lips.
+This project is intended to act as a logo reveal for my instagram account @stephaniexdesign.
+On this account I showcase my artwork and it acts as a digital portfolio.
+I wanted to incorporate a piece of my own artwork and apply my newly learend coding skills to make it come to life.